pixelc-linux/documentation/README.md

 - Cameras, sensors (accelerometer/gyro/...)
 - Possibly other things - TBD

-### Software patches
+### Software notes

-Everything currently runs more or less on upstream, with the exceptions below.
+If you're porting a distribution or setting up a rootfs, there are some things to keep in mind.

 #### Mesa

-**Only for version 18.1.0, patch is in git master now and will be present in 18.1.1 bugfix release.**

-As of right now, a patch for Mesa is needed to get X11 to start up and render correctly.
-Without patching, Xorg 1.19.x and older will start, but won't draw properly, Xorg 1.20 and later will just not start at all.
+You need Mesa 18.1.1 at minimum.
+18.1.0 lacks certain patches needed for proper function under a recent kernel and Xorg; they were introduced later and are currently present in git as well as in the latest release.

-All you need to do is apply the contents of the `patches/mesa` directory using the usual means and build Mesa.
-You will need at very least the following options for Mesa configuration:
+When building, you need at least the following options for `configure`:

 ```
 --with-gallium-drivers=tegra,nouveau
 ```

-The rest is up to you or up to your distribution packaging.
+The `tegra` driver is for scanout and `nouveau` is for the GPU, both need to be enabled.
+It's also good to build a software rasterizer (`swrast`) as a fallback.

 ## Installation